 Searching the civil records and parish records

 Armed with the information we gained from the census, we can now search either the civil records of births, deaths and marriages or the parish records of baptisms and marriages for the previous generations of Shorts.
-As described in the article, Vital Records: Births, Deaths & Marriages the website www.familysearch.org provides a free index of the births, deaths and marriages held at the General Registers Office.
+As described in the article, Civil Records: Births, Deaths & Marriages the website www.irishgenealogy.ie provides births, deaths and marriages from 1864 up to 1919 for births, 1944 for marriages and 1969 for deaths.
+The site www.familysearch.org provides a free index of the births, deaths and marriages held at the General Registers Office.
 Indeed, many entries on this site provide more than just the indexed information.

 The fee-based website www.findmypast.ie also provides Irish vital records.
 Regarding parish records, the articles on County Wicklow Parish Records outlines the availablility of parish records for research, including details of the fee-based website www.rootsireland.ie.